-If there is one question that there is not a straight answer to, it has to be this one: I am an aspiring actor and would like to act but where do I start?
-So after reading the HOW DO YOU KNOW IF ACTING IS THE RIGHT CAREER CHOICE? you are ready to pursue this profession and are at the cross roads on where to go and who to talk to.
+If there is one question there is not a straight answer to, it has to be this one: I am an aspiring actor and would like to act but where do I start?
+So after reading the HOW DO YOU KNOW IF ACTING IS THE RIGHT CAREER CHOICE? you are ready to pursue this profession but you are atcross roads on where to go and who to talk to.

-One thing that really stands out after talking to most experienced actors was the fact that they started acting when they were very young.
-Church plays, nursery, primary school plays all the way to high school.
+One thing that stands out after talking to most experienced actors is the fact that they started acting when they were very young.
+Church plays, nursery/primary school plays all the way to high school.
 Acting has been part and parcel of their lives.
 It is not something they suddenly decided to do when they reached 25 years and suddenly had a revelation that they should be actors!
 No!
-Through out their childhood, in one way or the other, they had already started pearcing (allow me to use that word) acting talent into their veins.
+Through out their childhood, in one way or the other, they had already started piercing (allow me to use that word)the acting talent into their veins.
 Its has always been something they wanted to do.

 Think about that for minute and let it sink in.
 Go back to the basics of business and how to run one and see how you can apply that your acting career.
 Simply put, how do you sell you(the product) to your customers (producers, directors, casting directors etc).

-Now, if you have the passion and drive and the calling to act, here are 10 tips that will help you to kick start your acting career or at least I hope they will.
+Now, if you have the passion and drive and the calling to act, here are 10 tips that will help you to kick start your acting career.

-Yes, find a busy actor who has no time to answer your many nagging questions about how to start acting and they will tell you KNT.
-If we were in America, KNT would be our Hollywood.
-Most established actors have their roots coming from KNT.
-KNT is the place where, like someone once said, “ the place every actor should go and sign in at least once a week.”
-Meet like minded actors to share stories with.
+Yes, find a busy actor who has no time to answer your many nagging questions about how to start acting and they will tell you visit the Kenya National Theatre or Alliance Francaise theatre.
+There is always an influx of fellow actors at such places and you can meet like minded actors to share stories with.
 Get to learn of the different theatre groups and join one.
 Get to know of Auditions and much much more.
-KNT is always a good place to start.
-You do not necessarily have to go and sit there and hope God will show you a sign to where you need to head to and frankly our Kenya National theatre needs alot of renovation to take it back to its glory days.
-It does however still remain a central hub where like minded actors can get to learn from each other.
+Theatre spots remain a central hub where like minded actors can get to learn from each other.
 For those outside Nairobi, I am sure you have your own little theatres that are active and if not, you need to revive them.
 All in all, take part in local theatre for starters, it will open doors for you apart from you making acting something natural for you.

 2. Acting Classes

 No way around them.
 You have to attend as many auditions as possible.
-That is the only way to get acting jobs.
-Good thing, we now have actors.co.ke trying to share the news on when auditions take place.
-However, read the article called why auditions are a hidden agenda to find out why less and less production houses are holding public auditions.
+That is the principal way to get acting jobs.
+Good thing is we now have actors.co.ke that publicly posts auditions whenever any arise However, read the article called why auditions are a hidden agenda to find out why less and less production houses are holding public auditions.
 At the same time, humans being humans, might know of auditions but will not fill you in.
 Perhaps it is just the competitive nature of the industry or just sheer stinginess.
 All the same, you have to go for auditions and mark you; you might end up hearing of them on the same day they are being held.
 This then means, you have to drop everything in order for you to attend them.
 But hey, I never promised kick starting your acting career would be easy, did I now?

 4. Casting Agents

-Good luck getting a good casting agent and please watch out for my next article on this matter.
-But getting a good casting agent is also a vital component to kick starting your career.
+Getting a good casting agent is also a vital component to kick starting your career.
 You should get a casting agent to help you get acting gigs and market you.
+Visit http://www.kecamtwa.com/ for a list of Kenyan Casting agents that you can sign up with.

 5. Market yourself

 Simply put, put yourself out there.
 Let people know that you exist.
 Remember me saying that view acting like a business?
 Yes, you and yourself and thyself are a business.
 Treat and Carry yourself as one.
 Businesses need advertisement and marketing in order to be known.
 You too should do that.
-It is the main reason behind actors.co.ke.
-The site is meant for actors to market themselves.
 You will not be called for a concert to go perform like musicians do.
 You might however, get called for a special audition behind closed doors to try out a role because some producer has seen your actors.co.ke profile and because you went and shared it on his facebook wall.
 The profiles you are creating on actors.co.ke are not for aesthetic value but for your advertisements and marketing sake.
 Marketing does not only mean creating your profile of course, it can also mean, you and a couple others going out of your way to do your own show and putting it up on you tube for people to see.
 Musicians have demo CDs that they 1st have to give to a producer in order for the later to judge how good or bad that musician is.
 Why can’t you do the same?
 Do not sit and wait till you appear on TV, do something by yourself.Get a headshot, have a portfolio, have a demo/show reel, create a resume.
 There is so much you can do as an actor to market yourself and sell you.

 Like any other business, you need to invest in your acting career too.
 Invest your time in going for auditions, marketing yourself,networking etc. Invest your money in doing your own small acting project.
 In keeping yourself healthy because you body is your tool of trade.
 If you are fat!.Sorry Big!
 Do not expect to be given a role that requires a skinny (sorry, small person).
 For example, I seem to be getting roles for a lawyer/prosecutor all the time I have gone for auditions.
 Because I am big ( I know you want to say fat) yet I feel I can also do good as a comedian for example.
 So my body type judges what role I can get.
 If I want to be the next Simiyu Samurai, I probably need to go the gym, shed of a few kilos and learn karate.Invest in knowledge, read and research.
 Upload your videos on youtube for the world to see.
 Which leads to my next point.